 The Butcombe Trail is a 50 mile route around six pubs in the Mendip Hills, a designated area of outstanding natural beauty (AONB).
 The route is mostly off road and takes in some beautiful running country and fantastic views as it criss-crosses the Mendips.
-It was devised as a walking trail many years ago and was first run as a single-day ultra marathon in 2016.
-The race is held in a pre-summer slot since 2018 slot and the 2019 race will be on 27 April.
+It was devised as a walking trail many years ago and was first run as a single-day ultramarathon in 2016.
+The race has been held in a pre-summer slot since 2018 and the 2019 race will be on 27 April.
 The 2019 race has now been confirmed as a UTMB® qualifying race worth 3 points.

 Although runners will be well supported during the event, it is not to be taken lightly and only runners who have run a marathon (either as a race or in training) since 1 January 2018 should apply.

 The race is organised by volunteer members of the Town & Country Harriers (TACH), a Bristol off-road running club, for the benefit of the Mendip Hills Fund.
 This is a community fund set up to conserve and enhance the environment, communities and economy of the Mendip Hills.
 The fund is a partnership between the Mendip Hills AONB and the Somerset Community Foundation.
 TACH is proud to have donated a total of £4055.87 to the Fund from the proceeds of the race in its first three years.